intel/iot-js-api/api/ocf/client.md

 });
 ```

-When the first listener is added to the `ondevicefound` or the `ondevicelost` event, implementations SHOULD enable watching device status, if supported by the underlying platform.
+When the first listener is added to the `ondevicefound` or the `ondevicelost` event, implementations SHOULD enable [watching device status](#devicestatus), if supported by the underlying platform.

 When the last listener is removed from the `ondevicefound` and the `ondevicelost` event, implementations SHOULD disable watching device status.

+<a name="devicestatus"></a>
+__Note__
+The mechanism used for watching device status depends on the underlying native stack.
+According to the OCF Core Specification, presence (using the `/oic/ad` resource) is not supported any longer, but e.g. [iotivity](https://www.iotivity.org/) still supports it.
+So implementations MAY use the presence related mechanisms provided by the native stack, but this will work only with devices that run on the same underlying native stack.
+In general (e.g. in heterogenous OCF networks where some of the devices native stack doesn't support presence), implementations SHOULD poll the devices discovered so far by periodically retrieving the `/oic/res` resource on that device, if there is a listener on the `devicelost` event.
+This is to encapsulate this use case in the implementation, and relieve application code from having to poll.
+The situation will be changed when the OCF Core specification will adopt a device entry/exit mechanism *in lieu of* presence.
+Then this temporary polling solution can be discontinued without changing application code.

 <a name="onresourcefound"></a>
 ##### 2.4.
 The `resourcefound` event